Infant feeding

 Why skin‑to‑skin helps

-- It helps your new born use their natural instincts to find the breast and have their first feed.
+- helps your baby use their natural instincts to find the breast and have their first feed

 If you’re not breastfeeding skin‑to‑skin is still really important.